Bluing (steel): Browning

 Plumbing is common on Soviet era firearms.
 Note the plumb brown colored bolt of the SVT rifle.
 The plum was the result of higher chromium content in the bluing bath, as well as temperature/time duration.
 These were being refurbed en masse so these big bluing baths were basically running 24/7 and the ratios of chemicals was constantly changing as rifles were being blued and as workers were replenishing the bluing baths.

 "Browning" is controlled red rust Fe_{2}O_{3} and is also known as "pluming" or "plum brown".
 One can generally use the same solution to brown as to blue.
 The difference is immersion in boiling water for bluing.
 The rust then turns to black-blue Fe_{3}O_{4}.
 Many older browning and bluing formulas are based on corrosive solutions (necessary to cause metal to rust) and often contain cyanide or mercury salts solutions that are especially toxic to humans.

 A similar process applies for anodizing that can turn purple.
 Many people have theorized that the original anodizing chemistry plus long exposure to UV light creates the purple.
-Many have tried to re-create it by doing stuff like baking the object in an oven.
+Many have tried to re-create it by baking the object in an oven.